Best Games Like Civilization

 Currently in Steam Early Access, Kingdoms Reborn is a medieval city builder inspired by the likes of Banished, Anno, and Civilization.

-You’ll be overseeing your people’s daily lives, sending them to work, making sure they eat and get enough rest to be productive members of society.
+You’ll be overseeing your people’s everyday lives, sending them to work, making sure they eat and get sufficient rest to be productive members of society.

-The game uses procedural generation to create its open world and offers seven distinct biomes with unique flora and fauna.
+The game uses procedural generation to create its vast world and offers seven distinct biomes with unique flora and fauna.

 Sigma Theory has you controlling a nation battling with others for futuristic technology while trying to maintain diplomacy.